KerekesDavid/embed2scale-solution/README.md

-# One of the two winning solutions of the Embed2Scale challenge
+# A winning solution to the Embed2Scale challenge

+This solution achieved the highest q-mean value of 15.22 on the [evaluation leaderboard](https://eval.ai/web/challenges/challenge-page/2465/leaderboard/6117) of the [Embed2Scale](https://eval.ai/web/challenges/challenge-page/2465/overview) challenge.

 ## Usage